abaiya2/ECE366Group16/README.md

 * Amaan Baiyat
 ## FLUX ISA

+### Methodology:
+The methodology behind the FLUX ISA was to optimize for programs 1 and 2.
+This was done by minimizing the variability for instructions that were not used as often as other instructions, or on instructions that were called on the same registers.
+For example, the AND1, XOR, and SRL instructions are only called one time each, so these were made to operate on completely static machine codes, so that other instructions that needed variability could achieve that functionality.

+Program 1 and Program 2 were modified in MIPS to use a reduced number of registers from Project 1, so that designing this ISA would be more manageable.
+From there, each operation was analyzed to see what registers they worked on, to specify how many unique values and registers should be allocated to them.
+There was alot of iteration that was done, to improve on and optimize the ISA.

 #### Registers:
  * General Purpose Registers:
     * $0, $1, $2, $3, $4, $5, $6, $7